The National Gamekeepers' Organisation

 The NGO is not just for gamekeepers, it is for all shooters.
 The NGO aim to educate the public on the good conservation work that keepers do

-Join the NGO
+Join the NGOAbout the NGO

 The NGO was founded in 1997 by a group of gamekeepers who felt that their profession was threatened by public misunderstanding and poor representation.
 The NGO are helping to educate and inform the public as well as make sure legislation is fair and workable.
 The NGO is working hard to protect gamekeeping and shooting sports.